hu-macsy/lama_old/scai/logging/doc/user/index.rst

     format = "logger = #name, msg: #msg"

-The output format cannot be redefined individually for different loggers.
+The output format cannot be redefined individually for different loggers and the format string is not allowed to be empty.

 Other tokens starting with a ``#`` will be handled as follows: